opensearch-project/documentation-website/_opensearch/remote.md

 With segment replication, segments are created on the primary shard only and then copied to all replicas.
 The replicas do not index requests to Lucene, but they do create and maintain a translog.

-With remote-backed storage, when a write request lands on the primary shard, the request is indexed to Lucene on the primary shard only and then stored in the translog.
-The translogs are fsynced to local disk and then uploaded to remote store.
+With remote-backed storage, when a write request lands on the primary shard, the request is indexed to Lucene on the primary shard only.
+The corresponding translog is then uploaded to remote store.
 OpenSearch does not send the write request to the replicas, but rather performs a primary term validation to confirm that the request originator shard is still the primary shard.
 Primary term validation ensures that the acting primary shard fails if it becomes isolated and is unaware of the cluster manager electing a new primary.

 ## The `index.translog.durability` translog setting